Gottwik/enduro_website/README.md

 Hosted here: https://kiskadigitalmedia.github.io/Enduro/

-This website is made in enduro and has bower dependencies.
+This website is made in [enduro.js](https://github.com/kiskadigitalmedia/Enduro) and has bower dependencies.
 To get it running locally follow these steps:

 1. Make sure you have node.js installed.
 Grab it here if you don't: https://nodejs.org/en/download/
 1. Install enduro globally - `$ npm install enduro -g`